shun60s/pytorch-prednet-practice/README.md

 - train data, sequence_start_mode from unique to all
 - ConvLSTMCell, sigmoid to hard_sigmoid
 - train learning rate, 0.001/0.0001 switch to use lr_scheduler
-- test data, last one to sequence
+- test data, last one to sequence, and to add extrapolated
 - to add log output
 - to add cpu for function check.
 Actual train needs GPU.
 - to add option load-last to resume train.